hiteshJindal/Thesis_Audio_Uncertainity/README.md

 # Thesis_Audio_Uncertainity
 Feature Uncertainty from Audio Noise

-Here now I upload the files Mail_thesis_file_with_spectrograms and Mail_thesis_file_without_spectrograms where you can find both code before and after including mel spectrograms also there is an additional Mail_thesis_file_noise_with_spectrograms where I add noise in input data and perform the same steps.
+# 14th July

+I uploaded the files With_Spectrogram_Experiment_v05.ipynb and Without_Spectrogram_Experiment_v05.ipynb.
+The former file includes the code where the input for the model is both MFCC spectrogram + Audio Transcript, whereas in the later code file, has the model input only Audio Transcripts.
+The directory for the input files in the code files needs to be changed to include noisy audio files or to include noiseless audio files.

+There are also other code files such as:
+--> GenerateNoiseAudioFiles.ipynb - In this code file, random noise is added to all the WAV audio files.
+--> Merger_Files.ipynb - In this code file, the test and training data are merged together initially to include the oversampling technique and to lower the dimensionality of input data.
+--> Transcription_Generator_v05.ipynb - In this code file, we generate the transcription for audio wav files in the text format and store them in a different directory.
+--> Wav_Files_Generator_v05.ipynb - In this code file, mp3 audio files are converted to WAV format.

 ## 17th August

-I uploaded the file Mail_thesis_file_Noise_withoutspectrograms_16thAug_v3.ipynb today, here I added the code where I use the oversampling technique to balance the imbalance dataset and also I added the code for keras tuner and k fold cross validation to improve the Validation and test accuracy.
-After all the steps, validation accuracy reached 87%, whereas the test accuracy is around 50%.
+In the above code, I also added the code where I use the oversampling technique to balance the imbalance dataset and also I added the code for the Keras tuner and K-fold cross-validation to improve the Validation and test accuracy.
+After all the steps, validation accuracy reached 87%, whereas the test accuracy was around 50%.

 ## 27th August

-Today I upload final files NoSpectrogram_Experiment_27_Aug.ipynb and With_Spectrogram_Experiment_27_Aug.ipynb, where I now use now three most frequent labels obseravtions from the data and then analyze the accuracy and uncertainity using entropy per class for 3 classes only, and analyze what is the change in uncertainity is there when we use mel spectrograms with audio transcripts.
-We found out that that uncertainity value values is very less when we use spectrogram with audio data as compared to the input with no spectrogrms, even there is a huge differece between the uncertainity values of the two categories.
+Today I also added the code, where I now use now three most frequent label obseravtions from the data and then analyze the accuracy and uncertainty using entropy per class for 3 classes only, and analyze what the change in uncertainty is there when we use MFCC spectrograms with audio transcripts.
+We found out that the uncertainty value values are very low when we use a spectrogram with audio data as compared to the input with no spectrograms, even though there is a huge difference between the uncertainty values of the two categories.

-It shows using Mel spectrograms or MFCC, the model is more confident in predicting the class label or likelihood phoneme in a particular range rather than without mel spectrograms.
+It shows using Mel spectrograms or MFCC, the model is more confident in predicting the class label or likelihood phoneme in a particular range rather than without MFCC spectrograms.